railroadmedia/soundslice/README.md

 }
 ```

-The value will be a human-friendly explanation of why the validation.
+Detail sub-values are a human-friendly reason for failure.

 Methods